TeamHarTex/HarTex/book/usage_docs/src/getting-started/index.md

 No problem!
 You may check out the [What is HarTex?](/HarTex-rust-discord-bot/docs/usage/general-info/what-is-hartex) chapter for some basic information about what the bot can do.

+In order to gain access and begin to use the bot, you will need to submit a Whitelist Application, for your Discord guild, first.
+The current minimum whitelist requirements and criteria can be found in the *TBD* channel of our support guild.

+If you attempt to invite the bot to a guild and that the guild has not been whitelisted yet, the bot will automatically leave the guild and send a message to the guild owner about the fact and how to get his or her guild whitelisted.
+It is not recommended to keep inviting the bot after it leaves your guild.